Go to StaffmatchSpontaneous application

 17-year-old minor

-It is essential to distinguish gross SMIC from net SMIC, two fundamental concepts in pay.
-Gross SMIC is the minimum wage amount before any social contributions are deducted.
-It is the figure that initially appears on the employee’s payslip.
-Net SMIC, on the other hand, corresponds to the amount actually received by the employee after mandatory social contributions are withheld.
+It is essential to distinguish between the gross SMIC and the net SMIC, two fundamental concepts in pay and employment.
+The gross SMIC is the minimum wage amount before any social security contributions are deducted.
+It is the figure initially shown on the employee’s payslip.
+The net SMIC, on the other hand, is the amount actually received by the employee after mandatory social security contributions have been deducted.

-Which social contributions are deducted from the gross SMIC?
+Which social security contributions are deducted from the gross SMIC?

-Calculating net SMIC involves deducting various social contributions, including:
+Calculating the net SMIC involves deducting various social security contributions, including:

-• Employee contributions: intended to fund social security (health, maternity, workplace accidents, etc.), family benefits, and retirement.
+• Employee contributions: used to finance social security, including health insurance, maternity, workplace accidents, family benefits and pensions.

-• CSG and CRDS: the Contribution Sociale Généralisée and the Contribution au Remboursement de la Dette Sociale, which contribute to financing social protection.
+• CSG and CRDS: the Contribution Sociale Généralisée and the Contribution au Remboursement de la Dette Sociale, which help finance France’s social protection system.

-The exact calculation of net SMIC is complex, as it takes into account multiple factors such as the employee’s age, family situation, and type of employment contract.
-Online salary simulators make it possible to estimate net SMIC based on these different parameters.
+The exact calculation of the net SMIC is complex because it takes many factors into account, such as the employee’s age, family situation and type of employment contract.
+Online salary calculators can be used to estimate the net SMIC based on these different criteria.

 SMIC and collectively agreed minimum wage: what should you remember?

-No employer may pay an employee below this legal threshold.
+No employer can pay an employee below this legal threshold.

-However, in some sectors, collective bargaining agreements set a collectively agreed minimum.
-This generally depends on job classification, qualification level, seniority, or specific duties.
-It can therefore vary from one sector to another (e.g.: construction, transport, hospitality/food service, large-scale retail, etc.).
+However, in some sectors, collective bargaining agreements set a minimum wage.
+This generally depends on the job classification, qualification level, seniority or specific duties.
+It can therefore vary from one sector to another, such as construction, transport, hotels and restaurants or large-scale retail.

-👉 If the collectively agreed minimum is higher than the SMIC, the more favorable amount applies.
+👉 If the collectively agreed minimum wage is higher than the SMIC, the more favourable amount applies.

-👉 If the collectively agreed minimum is lower than the SMIC, then the SMIC prevails.
-The employee must receive at least the SMIC, in accordance with the principle of favorability set out in the French Labor Code.
+👉 If the collectively agreed minimum wage is lower than the SMIC, the SMIC takes precedence.
+The employee must receive at least the SMIC, in accordance with the principle of favourability under French labour law.

-What risks does an employer face if they pay a salary below the SMIC amount?
+What are the risks for an employer who pays a salary below the SMIC?

-Paying a salary below the SMIC is an offence under labor law and exposes the employer to clear sanctions.
-From the first offence, the employer faces a €1,500 fine (French Labor Code, art.
-R. 3233-1).
-In the event of a repeat offence, this fine rises to €3,000.
-Non-compliance with the SMIC can also harm the company’s reputation and create a tense social climate, negatively affecting productivity and team cohesion.
-It is therefore essential for any employer to comply strictly with the SMIC to avoid these financial and legal consequences.
+Paying a salary below the SMIC is a breach of labour law and exposes the employer to clear penalties.
+For a first offence, the employer may be fined €1,500 under Article R. 3233-1 of the French Labour Code.
+In the event of a repeat offence, this fine is increased to €3,000.
+Failure to comply with the SMIC can also damage the company’s reputation and create a tense social climate, negatively affecting productivity and team cohesion.
+It is therefore essential for every employer to comply strictly with the SMIC in order to avoid these financial and legal consequences.

-In Europe, France is among the countries where the gross minimum wage is one of the highest.
-However, when adjusted for the cost of living and social charges, the gaps become more pronounced.
-For example, Luxembourg offers a gross minimum wage of around €15 per hour, well above the French level, while countries such as Bulgaria or Hungary remain significantly lower.
+In Europe, France is among the countries with one of the highest gross minimum wages.
+However, when adjusted for the cost of living and social contributions, the differences become more nuanced.
+For example, Luxembourg has a gross minimum wage of around €15 per hour, far above the French level, while countries such as Bulgaria and Hungary remain well below this level.

-These disparities reflect deep differences not only economically, but also in the political choices that shape the role of the minimum wage in each country.
+These disparities reflect deep differences, not only in economic terms, but also in the political choices that shape the role of the minimum wage in each country.

 Here are several examples of minimum wages abroad: